 Even in the toughest circumstances though, I believe people hear callings in their hearts and wonder what more is possible.
 I invite you to allow the wondering.

 Douglass took one step at a time, following his heart, not knowing where it would lead.
-Eventually, he even became a trusted advisor to President Lincoln, to his own surprise.
+Eventually, he even became an occasional advisor to President Lincoln, to his own surprise.
 I have been blown away by his story and his level of perseverance.
-It’s not everyone’s path, but it inspires me.

 What about the Fear that arises?